 With just three ingredients, it’s no surprise that Rice Krispie treats are a childhood favorite.
 Magically transform them into Brown Butter Rice Krispie treats with just 1 extra step and create an even better dessert.

 There’s nothing quite like the childhood memory of biting into a homemade Rice Krispie treat.
 They’re now readily available in most groceries and speciality stores, but nothing is quite like a homemade one.
-If you didn’t think you could improve on the original, I’m here to make your day with Brown Butter Rice Krispie Treats.
+If you didn’t think you could improve on the original, I’m here to make your day with Browned Butter Rice Krispie Treats.

 Why brown the butter